JohnRattz/NorfolkTouring/README.md

 the Google Places API (again, using both URI queries and the Android API), the YouTube Android Player API, and the Volley networking library.

+Instrumented tests were conducted with the Espresso testing framework.
+These tests can be found in *app/src/androidTest*.

 <h3>Executive Overview</h3>

 The application opens with an introductory video and navigation instructions.